Do the benefits of almonds make it the healthiest nut ever?

 - Net carbs: 3g

-So while they may be higher in carbs than macadamias, pecans, and walnuts (by a gram or two), almonds also deliver more fiber and almost 3x the protein of those other nuts to balance it out.
+While they may be higher in carbs than macadamias, pecans, and walnuts (by a gram or two), almonds also deliver more fiber and almost three times the protein of those other nuts.

 Micronutrients are another major reason almonds should be part of your healthy diet.

-In that same 1 oz. serving of almonds, you’ll also find vitamins, antioxidants, and trace minerals including[*]:
+In that same 1 oz. serving of almonds, you’ll find vitamins, antioxidants, and trace minerals including[*]:

 - Manganese: 32% of your RDI